akiryk/tutorials-learning-lessons/Go/go-standard-library.md

 ## Printing and formatting

 When using `fmt.Printf()`, you can pass in variables corresponding to the data type.
-For a complete list, see [the golang fmt docs(https://pkg.go.dev/fmt).
+For a complete list, see the [go fmt package docs](https://pkg.go.dev/fmt).

 ```go
 // print variable as a string